CLAT Full Form: Eligibility Criteria, Participating Universities, Syllabus

 UG-CLAT Exam Syllabus

 The CLAT UG exam syllabus covers 5 different sections namely English Language, Current Affairs, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
-There will be 120 questions in the CLAT UG paper, each worth one mark.
-For each incorrect response, 0.25 marks will be deducted from the final score.
+There will be 120 questions in the CLAT UG paper.
+Each question carries 1 mark.
+For each incorrect response, 0.25 marks will be deducted as negative marks.
 The duration of the exam is two hours.

 CLAT 2025 Section Wise Details